Stability of plasmas through magnetic helicity: Plasma Stability

 In order to understand the mechanism behind the stabilizing effect of the magnetic helicity in plasmas it is useful to conduct a series of experiments.
 Real world experiments do currently not have the power to measure the mechanisms in sufficient detail.
 But we need to know about the magnetic field relaxation mechanism, the nature of the reconnection events and the energy conversion sites (magnetic to kinetic/thermal).

 A way out of this is by modelling the plasma using appropriate equations.
-For a non-relativistic plasma, as we assume the solar, glactic and tokamak plasmas to be, we can make use of the MHD equations \eqref{eq: dAdt}-\eqref{eq: drhodt}.
+For a non-relativistic plasma, as we assume the solar, galactic and fusion plasmas to be, we can make use of the MHD equations \eqref{eq: dAdt}-\eqref{eq: drhodt}.

-From a purely geometrical interpretation one can argue that linking (helicity) is a stabilizer by preventing/restricting the flux tubes to reconnect arbitrarily.
+From a purely geometrical interpretation \citep{MoffattKnottedness1969} one can argue that linking (helicity) is a stabilizer by preventing/restricting the flux tubes to reconnect arbitrarily.
 An early numerical experiment was devised by \cite{DS2010PhRvE}.
 They inserted three magnetic flux rings into a box (initial condition).
 Two outer rings were linked to the inner ring, resulting into a linked configuration.
 By changing the sign of the magnetic flux of one of the outer rings they were able to change the system from one with net magnetic helicity to no magnetic helicity.
 A control configuration with three un-linked flux tubes was also used.
 With the non-helical field relaxing similarly to the trivial non-linked field it was shown that it is the helicity, rather than the actual linkage that restricts the field relaxation.